PhyPiDAQ/EducatorsGuide/experiments/DIY-ParticleDetector.md

  Studies of Poisson processes are possible by using scripts

-  -  `examples/poissonFlash.py` to generate, visualize and store data of a simulated Poisson process.
+  -  `examples/poissonFlash.py` to generate, visualize and store data of a simulated Poisson process, and

-  - `examples/poissonLED.py` produces random flashes of a LED.
+  - `examples/poissonLED.py` to produce random flashes of a LED.
 A photodiode exposed to the light of the LED will produce signals analogous to  a detector for gamma rays.

- A typical waveform recorded with *scGammaDetector.py -o* is shown in the figure below.
+ A typical waveform recorded after issuing the command *scGammaDetector.py -o* on the command line is shown in the figure below.
 The signal is clearly visible above the noise level of approx. 3500 ADC counts.
-It  is sufficiently large to be directly connected to an earphone so that the signal clicks can also be acoustically perceived.
+ It  is sufficiently large to be directly connected to a earphone so that the signal clicks can also be acoustically perceived.

  ![Fig. 1: Typical waveform recorded with a LogiLink USB soundcard with 16 bit resolution and a sampling rate of 96000/s is shown below.
 Note that the y-axis only shows a range of +/- 2¹⁴](images/scOscillogram.png)